AaronGullickson/nyc_contracts/README.md

 Documentation for all of the variables in both datasets is available in the `docs` directory.
 This directory also contains documentation about how decisions were made to code contracts into service areas.

 An additional directory called `helperFunctions` provides R code for functions that researchers might find helpful for extracting information from the datasets.

+In the future, we plan to release the code that we used to process the second and third round of data, including R scripts for de-duping and matching records and perl scripts for cleaning organizational names and addresses.

 ## Editing the data